-5 Wants & Pricing Report (February 2018) from the Hearts & Wallets IQ DatabaseTM.
+5 Source: Wants & Pricing Report (April 2019) from the Hearts & Wallets Investor Quantitative™ Database.
 Hearts & Wallets conducts an annual syndicated survey in which respondents are asked to rate their financial services providers in a variety of areas on a scale of 1 (not at all satisfied) to 10 (extremely satisfied).
-In 2017, 5,282 respondents provided 8,282 sets of ratings.
+In 2018, 5,441 respondents provided 8,748 sets of ratings.
 The report designates Hearts & Wallets Top Performer™ in areas where customer ratings for one or more provider are “distinctively higher than customer ratings of other providers.”
 In areas where no provider ratings are distinctively higher, no Top Performers are designated.
-Ameriprise was rated as a Top Performer for customer responses to the statements Ameriprise “understands me and shares my values,” “explains things in understandable terms,” has "defined, repeatable processes for producing results," and has “knowledgeable, timely and tactical” investment ideas.
 This rating is not indicative of future performance and may not be representative of any one client’s experience, as the rating is an average of a sample of client experiences.
 Ameriprise paid a fee to Hearts & Wallets to cite the results of the survey.

 6 FORTUNE Magazine, May, 2018.